soxoj/counter-osint-guide-en/pages/importance.md

 The benefits of collecting complete information about you, including access to correspondence, are less defined.
 This can be both domestic harassment, and espionage, blackmail, and so on.
 It is only clear that in most cases it is **causing personal harm and invasion of privacy**.

-These threats are understandable and understandable, and in many cases regulated by law.
-It makes no sense to list articles related to financial losses, there are so many of them; and the collection of personal data is 137 of the Criminal Code of the Russian Federation.
+These threats are understandable and explainable, and in many cases regulated by law.
+It makes no sense to list articles related to financial losses, there are so many of them; and the collection of personal data is Article 137 of the Criminal Code of the Russian Federation.
 However, let's face it: it takes a serious reason to go and force the initiation of a case on your own, and participation in such processes is stressful.
 Therefore, let's return to the position already voiced above: our goal is to protect our data and avoid threats.

 ---